killdream/dominatrix/README.md

 You can run tests on a browser by just running `npm run pretest` and loading `test/browser/tests.html` in a browser.

+## Platform support

+This library assumes an ES5 environment, but can be easily supported in ES3 platforms by the use of shims.
+Just include [es5-shim][] :3

 ## Licence